fridrichmrtn/churn-modeling/README.md

 # Machine Learning in Customer Churn Prediction

-The repository accommodates the author's research on churn models in the e-commerce environment with respect to selected economical aspects and interpretability.
+The repository accommodates the author's research on churn models in the e-commerce environment with focus on selected economical aspects and interpretability.

 # Structure
 ```